 This course offers a comprehensive exploration of the African American experience in the early 20th century.
-The course illuminates and embraces the vibrancy of the Harlem Renaissance, and makes known the challenges experienced by members of the black race leading up to the movement and beyond.
-The course concentrates on the literature of the time, focusing on the fictional characters and the social injustices they endure, and also follows the historical events and people instrumental in making this mass migration and philosophical awakening occur.
+The course illuminates and embraces the vibrancy of the Harlem Renaissance and makes known the challenges experienced by members of the black race leading up to the movement and beyond.
+The course concentrates on the literature of the time, focusing on the fictional characters and social injustices they endured and following the historical events and people instrumental in making this mass migration and philosophical awakening occur.
 (Semester, .50 credit) Offered 2021-2022.